FOR IMMEDIATE RELEASE

 Canopy Press Contact:

 Laura Repas, Communications Director

 USFIA supports fashion made possible by global trade, representing the interests of textile and apparel brands, retailers, importers and wholesalers, based in the United States and doing business globally. www.usfashionindustry.com

-Canopy is an international not-for-profit environmental organization that collaborates with more than 750 companies to develop innovative solutions to make their supply chains more sustainable, and to help protect our climate and the world’s remaining ancient and endangered forests.
-Canopy’s partners include H&M, Sprint, Penguin Random House, Zara, TC Transcontinental, The Globe and Mail, and Scholastic.
-Canopy’s work relies on the support of individual donors who share our passion for the planet.
+Canopy is an international not-for-profit environmental organization dedicated to protecting the world’s forests, species and climate.
+Canopy collaborates with more than 750 companies to develop innovative solutions to make their supply chains more sustainable, and to help protect our world’s remaining ancient and endangered forests.
+Canopy’s partners include H&M, Sprint, VF Corporation, Levi’s, and EILEEN FISHER.
+Canopy’s work relies on the support of individual donors who share our passion for the planet. www.canopyplanet.org